demeralde/graphene-django-firebase-auth/README.md

 Authentication provider for graphene-django and Firebase's Authentication service.

+Note this is a WIP and abandoned project since I never ended up using Firebase.
+But the code is still a good starting point as of writing this.

 **This package is still in development and is not ready for production.**